 Dayna Cunningham is Dean of the Jonathan M. Tisch College of Civic Life, CIRCLE's institutional home at Tufts University.
 Previously she served as Executive Director of the MIT CoLab, where she built large-scale, multi-sector development collaborations that combined sustainability, wellness, and democratic control of economies in marginalized communities.
 While promoting inclusive economic development that is environmentally sustainable, socially just, and deeply democratic, CoLab applied expertise from disciplines and sectors including urban planning, civil rights advocacy, business, and community and labor organizing.
 An attorney by training, Dayna has worked throughout her professional career on promoting democratic participation and addressing social marginality.
 Through the ELIAS Project, an MIT-based collaboration between business, NGOs and government, she worked with leaders using profound innovation processes to create multi-sector initiatives for economic, social and environmental sustainability.
 Prior to that, Dayna was an Associate Director at the Rockefeller Foundation supporting efforts to explore changing racial dynamics and new conceptions of race in the U.S., as well as civil rights legal innovation.
 Prior to the Rockefeller Foundation, Dayna worked as a voting rights lawyer with the NAACP Legal Defense and Educational Fund, litigating cases in Arkansas, Tennessee, Louisiana, Mississippi and elsewhere in the South, and briefly as an officer for the New York City Program at the Rockefeller Brothers Fund.

-Sofia Gross is Snap's Head of Policy Partnerships and Social Impact working on political, government and non-profit partnerships around the world.
+Sofia Gross is the John S. McCain Democracy Fellow at the McCain Institute and an International Strategy Fellow at Schmidt Futures and Snap's former Head of Policy Partnerships and Social Impact, where she worked on political, government and non-profit partnerships around the world.
 Most recently, Sofia led an initiative that helped over 1.3 Million Snapchatters register to vote and she was recognized as a Forbes 30 under 30 for Law & Policy.
 Sofia completed the Technology and Democracy Fellowship at Harvard Kennedy School where she co-authored a case study on Civic Responsibility: The Power of Companies to Increase Voter Turnout.
 Sofia studied International Studies and Near Eastern Languages & Civilizations at The University of Chicago where she was also Captain of the Varsity Swimming & Diving Team.
 Sofia currently serves as a strategic outreach advisor to The University of Chicago Admissions Office and serves on the Board of Advisors for the Institute of Politics at UChicago.
 Sofia advises a number of civic organizations including Civic Alliance, 50x2026, Civic Responsibility Project, National Voter Registration Day, Vote Early Day and TurboVote.
 She also serves as a Public Affairs Officer in the United States Navy Reserve.

 Zoë Jenkins (she/her) is an 18-year-old reimagining education and empathy.
 Zoë is the founder of the Get Schooled podcast and on the board of the Kentucky Student Voice Team.
 As a part of her podcasting work, she was named a 2020 National Geographic Young Explorer.
 Zoë also works with Civics Unplugged to empower Generation Z as civic innovators.
 She also founded DICCE, which creates curriculum and resources for Generation Z to be more culturally responsive, empathetic, and equity-driven.
 Zoë has facilitated many workshops including with Stanford's d.school and The Nobel Prize.
 She has been featured in The Washington Post and NPR’s All Things Considered, and was named a 2021 Aerie Changemaker.
 She is a second-year student at the University of Virginia.